WhatsnexxIT/C-Sharp-Example/README.md

 Send Events Using C#
 ===============

-Describes how to send an event through the Whatsnexx.TicketBus from a C# project
+Describes how to send an event through the Whatsnexx.TicketBus from a Console application in Visual Studio.

 Getting Started
 ------------------